-Learn the common signs of stroke.
-During a stroke, both men and women often report that the following appear suddenly:
+During a stroke, both men and women often report the following symptoms appear suddenly:

-You can‘t change your family history but you can change some of behaviors to help reduce your risk of stroke.
+You can‘t change your family history, but you can change some behaviors to help reduce your risk of stroke.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.